juseljuk/watsonx-orchestrate-workshop/part3b-ai-gateway-models/README.md

 orchestrate connections set-credentials -a openai --env draft -e "api_key=<your_openai_api_key>"
 ```
 >NOTE: The `--env draft` flag indicates that the configuration is for draft environment.
 If you want to use it with agents deployed also to production, you need to create the connection with `--env live` as well.

+> **Security Note:** Always use environment variables or secure credential management systems for API keys.
+Never commit credentials to version control.

 #### 2. Add the Model Definition